|Many small islands lie near the shore.|

-Woolworths grocery stores, known as “Woolies” are popular in Australia.
-We shopped at the Woolies in Trinity Beach during our three month stay beginning in June 2015.
+Woolworths grocers, known as “Woolies” are popular in Australia.
+We went shopping at the Woolies in Trinity Beach during our 3 month stay beginning in June 2015.

-We realize many of our readers may not be interested in our grocery shopping and/or food and for that, please bear with us.
+We realize that many of our readers are perhaps not interested in our grocery and/or food purchases and for that, please be patient with us.
 For us, with our way of eating it becomes very important and, for many of our readers who have written to us, they’re curious as to food products available in other countries.

 |With the winding narrow road, I had to take photos while we were moving.|

-I should mention that even in Woolies big market most vegetables are organic, most meat is grass fed and chicken is organic and free range.
-Labels are clearly marked as to the origins of products offered for sale, including notations for farmed fish, which we don’t consume.
+I should mention that even in large market Woolies most vegetables are organic, most meat is grass-fed and chicken is organic and free range.
+The labels clearly indicate the origin of the products available for sale, including indications for farmed fish, which we do not consume.

-The head of lettuce we purchased required lots of washing and bug removal.
-What does that say?
+The head of lettuce we bought required a lot of washing and eliminating insects.
+What does it tell you?
 No pesticides.
 It was misshapen and uneven.
-There again, indicating true organic produce.
-We easily found chemical free eggs, free range, directly from the farm at Woolies.
+There again, indicating true organic products.
+We easily found chemical-free eggs, free range, directly from the Woolies farm.
 In essence, we could, if we so chose purchase all of our food from this market.

 However, we plan to visit the upcoming farmers markets, mostly available on weekends, grass fed meat markets and locally caught fish markets while we’re in Tasmania.
 Doing so becomes a huge part of our enjoyment in an area giving us an opportunity to mingle with locals and hear about and see their farms.